home-assistant/addons/letsencrypt/README.md

 ```
 Please copy your credentials file "google.json" into the "share" shared folder on the hass.io host before starting the service.

-One way is to use the "Samba" add on to make the folder available via network.
+One way is to use the "Samba" add on to make the folder available via network or SSH Add-on.
-Alternatively you can put it in the folder on the host filessystem "/usr/share/hassio/share" via ssh.

 The credential file can be created and downloaded when creating the service user within the Google cloud.
 You can find additional information in regards to the required permissions in the "credentials" section here:

 https://github.com/certbot/certbot/blob/master/certbot-dns-google/certbot_dns_google/__init__.py